henrik/fixme-elixir/README.md

 config :fixme, warn: true
 ```

-will result in the following warning everytime the code is compiled before the date:
+will result in the following warning every time the code is compiled before the date:

 ```
 warning: Fix by 2020-12-01: Stop hard-coding currency.